 Farmhouse style shouldn't look too calculated either.
 For instance, craft show items and reproduction nostalgia designed to look "country" can be fun if it's just one or two items but put too many of them in a room and it will instantly look corny.
 Instead, check out flea markets and antique shows for items with real nostalgic value.
 Find an old bar cart to display some books or accessories.
 An antique armoire makes a great coat closet or pantry for your kitchen.
 Vintage apple-picking ladders are great for hanging quilts or tea towels.
 Add some real vintage pieces and you'll create instant character.

 Take your time: Perhaps the most important thing to remember when decorating in farmhouse style is 'don't rush.'
 Charm and character can't be bought in a day.
 Don't buy just for the sake of buying, but instead peruse, meander, and collect.
 Decorate with things that have meaning, whether they're brand new or decades old.

 Here are some elements of décor and decorating ideas that will help you achieve a great farmhouse style:

-Butcher Block: Butcher block counters are great in farmhouse kitchens because they keep the look relaxed.
-They have great rustic quality and will stay in good shape as long as you treat them regularly.
+- Butcher block: Butcher block counters are great in farmhouse kitchens because they keep the look relaxed.
+They have a great rustic quality and will stay in good shape as long as you treat them regularly.
 If a kitchen full of butcher block doesn't feel practical for your home, consider just the kitchen island.

-Wicker and Rattan: A little of these materials can go a long way.
-Some wicker baskets or a rattan chair connect with the outdoors and helps create a country feeling.
+- Wicker and rattan: A little of these materials can go a long way.
+Some wicker baskets or a rattan chair connect with the outdoors and helps create a country feel.
 Think about including a piece or two in your space.